-

 How confident are you that your jurisdiction can become a leader in newer areas like offshore wind or hydrogen?

 As a new potential industry there are some challenges to the development of offshore wind projects in New Zealand, including the need to secure the necessary supply chains, port infrastructure and transmission investments required to support such projects.
-In addition, it is not clear whether the Government would make contracts for difference or other power price hedging available to projects in New Zealand and, therefore, the offtake arrangements that developers are able to secure will be critical to their ability to raise the significant capital required to construct such projects.
-Nonetheless, both the previous Labour Government and the current Coalition Government are supporters of the development of an offshore wind industry in New Zealand, including in the Taranaki region, in which New Zealand’s offshore oil and gas sector had previously been a significant focus.
+In addition, as the government does not intend to make contracts for difference or other power price hedging arrangements available to projects in New Zealand, the offtake arrangements that developers are able to secure will be critical to their ability to raise the significant capital required to construct such contracts.
+Nonetheless, the Government is supportive of the development of an offshore wind industry in New Zealand, including in the Taranaki region, in which New Zealand’s offshore oil and gas sector had previously been a significant focus.

 -